Peak flow is a simple measurement of how quickly you can blow air out of your lungs. It's often used to help diagnose and monitor asthma.

-You can download a personal action plan (PDF, 681kb) that you can fill in with your doctor or nurse from the Asthma UK website, or they may give you one at your appointment.
+You may be given a personal action plan at your appointment that you can fill in with your doctor or nurse, or you can:

 Your asthma action plan should be reviewed and updated at least once a year at your asthma review with a GP or asthma nurse.

 Take your plan with you to every asthma appointment – including any A&E or consultant visits – so that if there are any changes, your plan can be updated.